eatonlu007/dental-implant-calculator-widget/README.md

-# 🚀 MySmileAI Dental Widgets Library
+# 🚀 Dental  Cost Calculator Widgets

 An open-source library of embeddable React/Next.js widgets for dental clinics, health blogs, and insurance companies.
 Provide your users with real-time 2025 dental cost estimates.